Significance tests of feature relevance for a black-box learner: Real Application

-{As suggested by Table \ref{tab:app_X}, all tests fail to reject $H_0$ at $\alpha=0.05$ in Case 2 when $H_0$ is likely to be true.
-For Cases 1 and 3, only the one-split test rejects both the $H_0$, but other tests fail to do so when $H_0$ is likely to be false.
+As suggested by Table \ref{tab:app_X}, all tests fail to reject $H_0$ at $\alpha=0.05$ in Case 2 when $H_0$ is likely to be true.
+For Cases 1 and 3, only the (combined) one-split test rejects both the $H_0$, but other tests fail to do so when $H_0$ is likely to be false.
 In agreement with the earlier results, the one-split test seems more powerful to detect a discriminative region.
-Overall, the results confirm our visual impression that the two hypothesized regions in Cases 1 and 3 are visually distinguishable between normal and pneumonia subjects, as illustrated in Figure \ref{fig:app_demo_X}.}

-\acks{We thank the reviewers and the Editor for many helpful and constructive comments.
-We would like to acknowledge support for this project from NSF grants DMS-1712564, DMS-1721216 and DMS-1952539, and NIH grants 1R01GM126002 and R01HL105397. }